cabforum/netsec/docs/NSR.md

    5. certificate approval;
    6. certificate issuance;
    7. certificate revocation;
-   8. certificate status; or
+   8. authoritative certificate status; or
-   9. certificate or key escrow.
+   9. key escrow.

 **Common Vulnerability Scoring System (CVSS)**: A quantitative model used to measure the base level severity of a vulnerability (see <http://nvd.nist.gov/vuln-metrics/cvss>).